gopheracademy/gopheracademy-web/content/advent-2015/hydra-auth.md

 ## Policies

 Policies are something very powerful.
-I have to admit that I am a huge fan of how AWS handles policies and adopted their architecture for Hydra.
-Please find a more in depth documentation at the [Ladon GitHub Repository](https://github.com/ory-am/ladon).
+Modelled on how AWS handles policies, we adopted the AWS architecture for Hydra.
+The in depth documentation is at the [Ladon GitHub Repository](https://github.com/ory-am/ladon).

 ```
 {
     // This should be a unique ID.
-This ID is required for database retrieval.
+The ID database requires this ID for retrieval.
     id: "68819e5a-738b-41ec-b03c-b58a1b19d043",

     // A human readable description.
 Not required